trevor-richardson/collision_anticipation/README.md

 * matplotlib
 * vrep

-I used ubuntu 16.04

-In order to make the code work change base_dir in config.ini to absolute path where /collision_anticipation exists
+Change base_dir in config.ini to the absolute path of the current directory.

 In the vrep_scenes directory both the demo.ttt and current_scene.ttt have lua code written for the sphere object that is custom and there are filepaths in both that need to be changed in order to run -- both need to point at the vrep_scripts folder